SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 The Sumo Logic App for Artifactory collects data from the following logs:

-* **artifactory.log.** The main Artifactory log file that contains data on Artifactory server activity.
+* **artifactory.log**.
+The main Artifactory log file that contains data on Artifactory server activity.
-* **access.log.** The security log containing important information about accepted and denied requests, configuration changes, and password reset requests.
+* **access.log**.
+The security log containing important information about accepted and denied requests, configuration changes, and password reset requests.
 The originating IP address for each event is also recorded.
-* **request.log.** Generic HTTP traffic information similar to the Apache HTTPd request log.
+* **request.log**.
+Generic HTTP traffic information similar to the Apache HTTPd request log.
-* **traffic.log.** A log that contains information about site traffic and file sizes.
+* **traffic.log**.
+A log that contains information about site traffic and file sizes.

 For more details about Artifactory logs, refer to [https://www.jfrog.com/confluence/display/RTF/Artifactory+Log+Files](https://www.jfrog.com/confluence/display/RTF/Artifactory+Log+Files) and [Artifactory Log Files](https://www.jfrog.com/confluence/display/RTF6X/Artifactory+Log+Files#ArtifactoryLogFiles-RequestLog).